rajcspsg/Mehawk/docs/technicalities.md

 It is still undecided, but mehawk will possibly have an ability to type and send basic messages for various sources.

+### Other niceities

+Pings should reside at the top of the overlay for a chosen period of time.

 ## Architecture

 This is only a vague overview of the architecture and some matters I need to figure out myself.